Careers and Pathways

 In the primary phase, we aim to inspire pupils about the world of work and the impact they can have through their career choices.
 We also teach pupils links between different subject domains and associated careers in this field.
 We also foster the skills required in a modern labour market, such as problem solving or teamwork.

-In the secondary phase, we introduce students to the possible options available post-16 and post-18.
-Students are supported with option choices at the end of year 9 to ensure that their KS4 curriculum is still broad and balanced but includes areas of interest for each student and key subjects they require for future study.
+In the secondary phase, we introduce pupils to the possible options available post-16 and post-18.
+Pupils are supported with option choices at the end of year 9 to ensure that their KS4 curriculum is still broad and balanced but includes areas of interest for each pupils and key subjects they require for future study.

 Primary – Further Information